Patents & Trademarks

-Patents may be obtained on the basis of a national or European application or via the designation of Switzerland (directly or through the European application) pursuant to the Patent Cooperation Treaty (PCT; SR 0.232.141.1).
+Patents may be obtained based on a national or European application or via the designation of Switzerland (directly or through the European application) pursuant to the Patent Cooperation Treaty (PCT; SR 0.232.141.1).

 A trademark is a protected sign that distinguishes the goods or services of one company from those of other companies (art.
 1 TmPA).
 That distinguishing function is intended to individualize the goods and services designated so that consumers can distinguish a product once valued from the quantity of goods and services offered by other company.